SamuelCr99/VLBI_baseline_movement_plotter/README.md

 ## How to use

+The program has three plots it can produce: A scatter plot of the data with a trend line, a plot of residuals from the trend line and a plot displaying the standard deviation from the trend line, averaged over some interval.
 The program can either be used with the provided GUI, or it can be run as a script.

 ### GUI mode